ciromattia/kcc/README.md

 # KindleComicConverter

-`KindleComicConverter` is a Python app which aim is to convert comic files or folders to a comic-type (Mobipocket) ebook to take advantage of the new Panel View mode on Amazon's Kindle.
+`KindleComicConverter` is a Python app to convert comic files or folders to ePub or Panel View Mobipocket.
+It was initally developed for Kindle but as of version 2.2 it outputs valid ePub 2.0 so you can use in nearly any eReader.
 It also optimizes comic images by:
 - enhancing contrast
 - cutting page numbering